amit1884/amit1884/README.md

 # 💫 About Me:
-I am a dedicated software development professional with 2 years of experience, holding a B.Tech degree in Computer Science and Engineering from NIT Jamshedpur.
+I am a dedicated software development professional with 2 years and 11 months of experience, holding a B.Tech degree in Computer Science and Engineering from NIT Jamshedpur.
 My expertise primarily lies in frontend development, where I excel in utilizing various cutting-edge technologies to create dynamic and user-friendly interfaces.
 In addition to my frontend prowess, I have a strong interest in backend technologies, allowing me to maintain a well-rounded skill set in software development.
 I am passionate about continuously learning and adapting to new advancements in the field to deliver high-quality solutions.

 ## 🌐 Socials: